Last Updated on 2 days by traveldrafts

 The tea ceremony, or chado, is a Japanese tradition that involves preparing, serving, and drinking matcha (a variety of green tea).
 The preparation is laborious and very precise, and steps and protocols must be followed.
 It is a cultural activity based on the principles of Zen Buddhism.

 The main purpose of the tea ceremony is for the guests to enjoy the host’s hospitality and appreciate art and craftsmanship.
-It normally occurs in a tea room with a tatami floor surrounded by a garden.
+It usually takes place in a tea room with a tatami floor, surrounded by a garden.
 A Japanese sweet is served and eaten before the tea.
-The ceremony is defined by exact hand movements and an exact way to prepare and drink the tea.
+The ceremony is defined by precise hand movements and a specific way to prepare and drink the tea.

 If you want to experience a tea ceremony, the best option is to book one in a traditional tea house in Kyoto like this one.
 It is truly a cultural experience and something to remember later.